House to vote Wednesday on removing Confederate statues from Capitol

 The legislation would replace the bust of Roger Brooke Taney in the Old Supreme Court Chamber of the Capitol with a bust of Thurgood Marshall, who in 1967 became the first African American to serve on the Supreme Court.
 The legislation would also remove all statues of individuals "who voluntarily served the Confederate States of America from display in the United States Capitol."

 Taney, a Maryland native and justice from 1836 to 1864, wrote the Dred Scott decision that found Black people were not American citizens.
-House Speaker Nancy Pelosi already identified 11 statues in the Capitol of Confederate leaders, including Jefferson Davis and Alexander Stephens, the former president and vice president of the Confederate states who were charged with treason against the United States
+House Speaker Nancy Pelosi already identified 11 statues in the Capitol of Confederate leaders, including Jefferson Davis and Alexander Stephens, the former president and vice president of the Confederate states who were charged with treason against the United States.

 The legislation would need passage in the Senate, too.